Crown-Technologies/Diva/README.md

-# kpurple
+# Diva

-OS kernel for aarch64
+OS for aarch64